About the Affordaplane

 The Affordaplane is a solid, proven design that has been flying for over 20 years and has logged thousands of hours.
 If you build it as an FAR 103 legal ultralight, it comes out at exactly 254 pounds.
 But many people now build it as a Light Sport Aircraft, because they can log hours in their logbook.
 So it’s your choice.

 The Affordaplane is a simple, fun airplane to build and fly.
 The construction plans are designed for beginner and expert alike, and contain everything you need to build this airplane.
-It’s the input and feedback from my customers and friends who have made them as complete as they are.
+It’s the input and feedback from my customers and friends who have made them as complete as they can be.
 And they are very inexpensive for what you get.
 Keep your flying dreams alive, they will never let you down.
-I hope you have a great day.
+Have a great day.
 Blue skies!

 Empty Weight: 254 pounds